-Psychiatry IT provides support to over 135 University owned computers and over 140 computer users (August 2016) on the Psychiatry network.
-We also assist all department members with finding computing resources that match their needs and situation.
+Psychiatry IT provides support to over 110 University owned computers and over 130 computer users (Dec.
+2016) on the Psychiatry network We also assist all department members with finding computing resources that match their needs and situation.

 Please see the menus for commonly requested information or contact us if you can’t find what you need.

 Psychiatry IT Service bulletinsQuickly save Outlook attachments – Date Posted: March 24, 2015

 When saving e-mail attachments, do you use the multi-click process of selecting the message, right clicking, then selecting Save As, them browsing for a folder to save it in and finally clicking Save?
 If you have the Windows File Explorer open, you can simply drag the attachment from Outlook, to a folder on your computer.

 Malware Outbreak at UBC – Date Posted: December 4, 2014

 At least one UBC department has been hit by a computer debilitating malware (virus) outbreak, affecting both Windows computers and shared files.
 It arrived via e-mail links and e-mail attachments, as a PDF file.
 These links and attachments were opened, even though there was insufficient text explaining what they were.
 Central UBC IT staff are […]

 Use a Mac; setup Time Machine – Date Posted: September 2, 2014